Images, video and audio from this Web site are provided without login for the purpose of editorial use only.

 Ford Media Center

-Steven Armstrong is group vice president and president of Europe, Middle East and Africa, Ford Motor Company, effective June 1, 2017.
-In this role, he is responsible for leading Ford’s European and Middle East and Africa business units, executing the One Ford plan to achieve profitable growth through an unprecedented focus on new products, a strong brand and increased cost efficiency.
+Steven Armstrong is group vice president and president of Europe, Middle East and Africa, Ford Motor Company, a position he was named to on June 1, 2017.
+In this role, he is responsible for leading the transformation of Ford’s European and Middle East and Africa business units, building a sustainably profitable business through an unprecedented focus on new products, a strong brand and increased cost efficiency.
 He reports to Jim Farley, Ford executive vice president and president, Global Markets.

-Armstrong also will continue to serve on the Ford Sollers and Ford Otosan boards of directors, effective since Oct.
+Armstrong also has served on the Ford Sollers and Ford Otosan boards of directors since Oct.
 1, 2016.

 Previously, Armstrong was vice president and chief operating officer, Ford of Europe.
 In this position, he was responsible for many of Ford of Europe’s operations, including manufacturing, quality, product development, purchasing, sustainability, environment and safety engineering.
 Prior, he was president Ford South America responsible for all Ford South American operations since January 2014.